xiaochunxin/MultipleAccentHomographData/README.md

 # youdao_homograph_data

-The homograph data is being reviewed internally and will be open soon!
+We uploaded the test data first, and the training homograph data is being reviewed internally and will be open soon!